Buildkite integration

 adding the script to the PATH. - A

-script.
-This is a simple bash script which either uses the cached buildkite oidc token from thecredential helper
+chinmina_tokenscript.
+This is a simple bash script which either uses the cached buildkite oidc token from thecredential helperif still available or generates a new one and perform a call to thetokenendpoint in Chinmina to fetch a Github token.

-endpoint that returns credentials in JSON format.
+Chinmina Bridge has an token endpoint that returns credentials in JSON format.

 Configuration